Going Out and Entertainment ESL Activities, Games and Worksheets

 ESL Going Out and Entertainment Worksheet - Vocabulary Exercises: Matching, Unscrambling, Binary Choice, Gap-fill - Speaking Activity - Pair Work - Intermediate (B1) - 25 minutes

-In this entertainment vocabulary worksheet, students learn and practice vocabulary related to going out and entertainment.
+In this productive entertainment vocabulary worksheet, students learn and practice vocabulary related to going out and entertainment.
 To begin, students complete collocations related to going out and entertainment with verbs from a box.
 Next, students rearrange letters to spell place names and write the letter of the activity from Exercise A that someone would do at that place.
 Students then underline the correct place in each sentence.
 After that, students complete sentences with vocabulary from a box and write the place each sentence refers to.
 Next, students match sentence halves and complete the endings with words from a box.
 Lastly, in pairs, students ask and answer conversation questions about going out and entertainment.

 That's Entertainment!
 Preview